ASHdevelopment/emberDemo/README.md

 1. `ember install ember-cli-mirage`
 1. add a `factory` for `product`.
 Make sure you use a `RestSerializer` in your Mirage setup and App, since we use REST at ASH. `ember g mirage-model product`.
 You'll also need to create a list of products in `scenarios`.
 1. Create a model in your application for `product`, return all records from the `products`, route and add the API endpoint to your mirage config.
-1. Add a table in `products.hbs` to display the product name and seller name.
+1. Add a table in `products.hbs` to display the following fields: 'name','price', 'rating' 'seller', and 'category'.

 ## Ember Documentation...